aditya2111/SEFinalProject/Readme.md

 Prerequisites
 A computer with Linux Operating system or any WSL linke Ubuntu in windows.
-An active internet connectivity. cmake, make and mysqlclient library (if not available follow instructions given below to install)
+An active internet connectivity. mysqlclient library (if not available follow instructions given below to install)

-Installing cmake

-use below given command to install cmake if not

-sudo apt-get install cmake

-Installing make

-use below given command to install make if not available

-sudo apt-get install make

 Installing mysqlclient library